Tsymlov/Pomodoro-Timer/Test Scenarios/README.md

 5. ~~**Duplicate Notifications**: Multiple notifications were scheduled for same event~~ ✅ Fixed: Using single identifier
 6. ~~**Pause/Resume Timer**: Time was incorrectly calculated after pause~~ ✅ Fixed: Preserving time during pause
 7. ~~**Skip to Break Counting**: Pomodoros were counted even when skipping to break~~ ✅ Fixed: Only count completed pomodoros
+8. ~~**Break Selection Limited**: Could only select breaks in idle state~~ ✅ Fixed: Manual break selection available from any state except pause

 ## How to Report Issues